Good, cheap Christmas gift ideas

 Creative hamper: Getting a basket and filling it with thoughtful foodie bits can make a great gift.
 It doesn’t have to be your standard chutneys, jams and biscuits either.
 If you know someone who loves spicy food you could make a chilli-inspired basket full of a selection of hot sauces, some chill chocolate and chilli oil.

 Photo and graphic gifts

 And if you want to go the extra mile you can use your digital snaps to make personalised gifts.
 These days you can get your pictures turned into anything from mouse mats and mugs to chopping boards and iPhone cases!
 With Photobox, for example, you can order a personalised calendar.
-Prices start at around £8.95.
+Prices start from £2.99.

 For a round-up of the best places to go check out: The cheapest photo printing websites.

 You can have a lot of fun making things at home for your friends and family.
 And what’s more crafting a gift yourself is more affordable, personal and unique.